bjherger/public-talks/proposals/2018/ideas/pybay_2018_brainstorming.md

 ### Brief description

 Project management is incredibly useful to keep projects moving and teams happy.
 It's also a very different mindset than hands on keyboard coding.
-We'll work through the roles, meetings, and artifacts that comprise Agile development, and how to make agile work for you.
+You'll learn the roles, meetings, and artifacts that comprise Agile development, common implementations, and how to make agile work for you.

 ### Abstract

 Large, complex projects are fulfilling, but also difficult to build.
 Agile development is a time-honed process for keeping projects moving, and teams happy.